Praxis (company): Values

 In a 2021 interview, Brown said the city's style would be "hero futurism" with a "neo-Gilded Age kind of aesthetic".
+According to Vanity Fair, Brown has "long been inspired" by Galt's Gulch, Ayn Rand's capitalist utopia.
 The Praxis organization is associated with libertarianism and cryptocurrency.
 In the company's Series A pitch to investors in 2022, it called its proposed city a "cryptostate".

 An internal Praxis branding guide accessed by The New York Times denounced "enemies of vitality," and extolled the "traditional, European/Western beauty standards on which the civilized world, at its best points, has always found success."'
 The document revealed an interest in attracting "hot girls" and tech talent.'

 Employees at Praxis received a welcome packet containing recommendations for books that openly promote racism and fascism.
-An internal Praxis slideshow highlighted traditionalist writer Julius Evola's "thinking on the four “functional classes” or castes, and suggested the categories should guide the company’s recruitment of new members and prospective residents."
+An internal Praxis slideshow highlighted traditionalist writer Julius Evola's "thinking on the four “functional classes” or castes, and suggested the categories should guide the company's recruitment of new members and prospective residents."

-In April 2024, Bloomberg reported that Praxis CEO Dryden Brown was scouting a location to build, looking for at least 10,000 acres.
-At that point, the organization had raised around $500 million from investors.
-The plan entailed building a city "that will offer AI-augmented governance, an environment that will accelerate tech research and employer-friendly labor laws he describes as “Elon-compatible'."
-He outlined a plan to move supporters into 250 to 1000 modular houses, after the host country's support had been secured.
-Later, it outlined a plan to build a larger city based on a design by Zaha Hadid Architects.
+Critics say that Praxis or any other network state is nothing more than a "libertarian utopia with minimal corporate regulation" for those "economically and eugenically select few" who want to live in a place without "regulatory oversight or financial checks" that explicitly prioritizes capital over democracy and human rights.